isomerpages/isomerpages-govtech/media/technews/_posts/2018-08-07-5-national-projects-for-1-smart-nation.md

 SBS and SMRT buses in Singapore have already been equipped with an intelligent fleet management system that relays real-time information on bus locations to operation control centres.
 This allows more accurate estimations of bus arrival times, allowing passengers to better plan their commute.
 The system also allows the optimisation of bus routes and schedules according to commuter volume.

 In addition to fixed and scheduled bus routes, on-demand bus services are also being trialled to make the public transport system more dynamic and responsive to commuter needs.
-One example of this model is the crowdsourcing mobile app Beeline, developed by GovTech, which allows public bus operators to ply new routes according to passenger demand.
+One example of this model is the crowdsourcing mobile app [Beeline](/products-and-services/beeline/){:target="_blank"}, developed by GovTech, which allows public bus operators to ply new routes according to passenger demand.
 Meanwhile, autonomous vehicles are also being tested at one-north and the Jurong Innovation District as a future mode of transport.

 **5. Moments of Life**